AimenAsad/SQL/README.md

-# ✈️ Airplane & Owner Management Database Project

-This repository showcases a comprehensive database project focused on managing airplane and owner information.
-It includes a detailed Entity-Relationship Diagram (ERD) for the database schema and a series of SQL queries designed to interact with and extract insights from the data.

----

-## 🚀 Project Overview

 This project explores database design and SQL querying through the lens of an airplane and owner management system.
 It's built around a conceptual ERD and demonstrates various SQL capabilities, from basic data display to complex nested queries and aggregations.

 ---